zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 - `handle_input` is responsible for reading the artifact from the artifact store.
 - `handle_return` is responsible for writing the artifact to the artifact store.

+You can tune the configurations for the model training which you can find in `config.py` file.
+I urge you to increase the `batch_size` and `epochs` to get a better training result.
+You can also change the `learning_rate` to get a better training result.
+You can also tune several other parameters in the `config.py` file.

 ## What we learned